scala-ide/docs/gettingstarted.rst

   * Scala IDE can be installed on Eclipse 3.7.1, but not all features are working perfectly.
 For example, discovery of unit tests is not working (ticket `1000782`__).

+.. caution:: plug-in interferences

+   Scala IDE, like a few other Eclipse add-ons, uses runtime weaving to be able to communicate with Eclipse's JDT.
+This can create problems when installing Scala IDE along one of those other plug-ins.
+It can work without noticeable problems with some (like AJDT), or with some more visible unexpected behavior with others (like Spring Tool Suite).

+   Our recommdation is to avoid to setup such combinations.
+But if you want to see how it works for you, make sure to install Scala IDE **AFTER** the other add-ons.

+*[luc] caution needs to be more visible. yellow background?*

 __ https://www.assembla.com/spaces/scala-ide/tickets/1000782

 Installation